-Class 11: Creating a High-Performance Culture (Tues 12/7)
+Class 11: Creating a High-Performance Culture (Tues 12/6)

 - Description: Here we explore the sources, and consequences, of a strong, performance-oriented organizational culture.
-The readings provide definitions and frameworks for thinking about organizational culture and point out how difficult culture change can be.
-The case, Mary Kay Cosmetics, reveals how a strong performance-oriented culture emerges from the early choices of the firm's founder and is reinforced through the skillful use of ritual and ceremony.
+The reading provides concepts for thinking about organizational culture and point out how difficult culture change can be.
+We will examine the case, Mary Kay Cosmetics, as cultural anthropologists, attentive to how a strong performance-oriented culture emerges from the early choices of the firm's founder and is reinforced through the skillful use of ritual and ceremony.
 We will discuss the ways in which a manager's job involves the creation and shaping of meaning for a firm's employees.
-We will also consider the transferability of an organization's high-performance culture to settings very different from those in which it arose. - Readings: James N. Baron and Michael T. Hannan, "Organizational Blueprints for Success in High-Tech Start-Ups," California Management Review, Vol. 44, No. 3, pp. 8-36.

-Charles O'Reilly, "Corporations, Culture, and Commitment: Motivation and Social Control in Organizations," California Management Review, p.
+We will also consider the transferability of an organization's high-performance culture to settings very different from those in which it arose. - Readings: Charles O'Reilly, "Corporations, Culture, and Commitment: Motivation and Social Control in Organizations," California Management Review, p.
 9-25.

-- Case: Mary Kay Cosmetics Inc. - 1.
-What are the artifacts, the espoused values, and the underlying assumptions of the culture at Mary Kay Cosmetics? - 2.
-How does Mary Kay use ritual and ceremony to create a high-performance culture?
-What are the strengths and weaknesses of this approach to achieving performance? - 3.
+Case: Mary Kay Cosmetics Inc.

+- 1. What are the artifacts, the espoused values, and the underlying assumptions of the culture at Mary Kay Cosmetics?
+What are the strengths and weaknesses of this culture? - 2.
+How does Mary Kay use ritual and ceremony to create a high-performance culture? - 3.
 How readily do you think the organizational culture at Mary Kay could be transferred, as it expands globally?
+How well do you think it can adapt to the cultural norms of the present-day?

-Class 12: Aligning Human Resources and Business Strategy (Thurs 12/9)
+Class 12: Human Resources for Organizational Performance (Thurs 12/8)